joomla-projects/joomla-cypress/cypress/README.md

-Running the test suite for Joomla 5.3 and 6.0 without the `installLanguage` and `installJoomlaMultilingualSite` tests, as the language package is not yet available, on Unix-based systems:
+Running the test suite for Joomla 5.3 and 6.0 without the `installLanguage` and `installJoomlaMultilingualSite` tests, if the language package is not yet available, on Unix-based systems:

 ```
-CYPRESS_SKIP_INSTALL_LANGUAGES=1 cypress/test 53 60 joomla-cypress
+CYPRESS_SKIP_INSTALL_LANGUAGES=1 scripts/test 53 60 joomla-cypress
 ```

 Running tests with local Cypress GUI, e.g. on macOS or Linux: